-Example of paragraph structure
+Example of paragraph structure:

-Whether excercise can also prolong life, and offer protection Topic sentence against coronary disease is less certain.
-A major study of the excercise habits of a group of American college graduates (Paffenbarger et.al., 1993 concluded that those who participated First supporting sentence in sport during the fifteen year time frame of the study had alower risk of coronary disease, including a 23-29% lower chanceof dying from any disease, than those who were non- participants.
-Extreme caution is needed when interpreting such Second supporting sentence findings, however, since it is not known if those in the non- participant group were free of disease at the beginning of the study, or if those who participated in sport were simultaneously following a cholesterol lowering diet.
-The fact that the difference Third supporting sentence in survival rate between the two groups was only nine months raises further questions about the significance of the findings.
+Whether excercise can also prolong life, and offer protection against coronary disease is less certain.
+A major syudy of the excercise habits of a group of American college graduates (Paffenbarger et.al., 1993) concluded that those who participated in sport during the fifteen year time frame of the study had a lower risk of coronary disease, including a 23-29% lower chance of dying from any disease than those who were non-participants.
+Extreme caution is needed when interpreting such findings, however, since it is not known if those in the non-participant group were free of disease at the beginning of the study, or if those who participated in sport were simultaneously following a cholesterol lowering diet.
+The fact that the difference in survival rate between the two groups was only nine months raises further questions about the sifnificance of the findings.